Sending tokens by identifier

 Such a cheque would identify Bob by an identifier and is only actionable if Bob possesses an identifier attestation that binds his crypto (Ethereum) address with that identifier.

-The identifier - email address or mobile number† - can't be learned from an observer with access to the Ethereum blockchain.
-However, it will be possible for Alice to see that Bob redeeming cheques from other parties in the future, if he redeemed the cheque he received from Alice.
+The identifier - email address or mobile number† - cannot be learned from an observer with access to the Ethereum blockchain.
+However, it will be possible for Alice to see that Bob is redeeming cheques from other parties in the future if he redeemed the cheque he received from Alice.

 We wish to ensure that only Bob (the attested owner of the identifier and the person holding a copy of the cheque) can redeem the cheque.
 Neither a malicious attestor (or someone controlling Bob's identifier) nor a man-in-the-middle who might extract the cheque, will be able to redeem the cheque alone.

-Furthermore, we want to allow Bob to be able to reuse his attestation once it is made.
+Furthermore, we want to allow Bob to be able to reuse his attestation once issued to him.
 So that after redeeming a cheque from Alice, he can also receive a cheque from Carol and redeem it using his attestation without the need for Alice or Carol to communicate.

 The protocol is secure under any composition of senders (Alices) and receivers (Bobs) based on a one-more discrete logarithm-like assumption.

 We assume that both Alice and Bob know Bob's identifier i.

 We use multiplicative group notation.
 Thus Gx denotes the generator element, G, taken x times as apposed to G·x in some other works (when using additive group notation as normally done over elliptic curves).

 This only needs to be done once for Bob.
 It can be done either before or after receiving the first cheque.